Why build a

 after more than 118,000 cases in 114 countries and 4,291 deaths, the World Health Organization declares COVID-19 a pandemic.
 Today, they are still collecting real time data on cases, deaths, and vaccinations across the globe.
 Explore your region by clicking on the interactive map below.

-A VIRTUAL GLOBAL MONUMENT
+A VIRTUAL and physical GLOBAL MONUMENT

 HONOR